raulpalmaa/Unscented_Kalman/Chaos_2023/README.md

 This repo contains code to simulate:

-1: A single Izhikevich neuron and then use an Unscented Kalman Filter (UKF) to estimate the underlying parameters of the model.
+1: A single Izhikevich neuron and then use an Unscented Kalman Filter (UKF) to estimate the model's underlying parameters.

-2: A small network of coupled Izhikevich neurons under different connection topologies and coupling strengths, then uses an Unscented Kalman Filter (UKF) to estimate the underlying coupling parameters (the connectivity of the network).
+2: A small network of coupled Izhikevich neurons under different connection topologies and coupling strengths, then uses an Unscented Kalman Filter (UKF) to estimate the underlying coupling parameters (i.e., the network's connectivity).

 It also includes a plot script to visualize the results.